Orders open for electric Uniti One Founders Series

-The Swedish car company Uniti has announced it will build electric cars in the UK.
+Last year, the Swedish car company announced it would build its electric cars in the UK.

 The firm will open a pilot factory at Silverstone Technology Park, which will create at least 150 jobs within Uniti itself, and more still in partner companies including Danneka, Siemens, Unipart and KW Special Projects.

-The first car the company will produce is the Uniti One – a city car that’ll use a 26kWh battery and 120kW electric motor to achieve a range of around 124 miles.
+The Uniti One – a city car that’ll use a 26kWh battery and 120kW electric motor to achieve a range of around 124 miles – will be the brand's first car.
 It’ll be capable of DC fast charging and will charge from 20-80% in 25 minutes from a 50kW charger.

-Prices are yet to be confirmed, but it should cost around £20,000 inclusive of the battery pack, although Uniti is keen to promote car-sharing, whether privately or in funded schemes.
+An expected base price of around £20,000 will include the battery pack, although Uniti is keen to promote car-sharing, whether privately or in funded schemes.
 For that reason, the Uniti One will come with a key card that can be programmed to allow as many people as you wish to use the car.

 Larger models, including a 2+2, will follow soon after, with pre-production versions of these expected to be revealed next year.
 Uniti says that it’s intent on rethinking car production and transport from the ground up.
 The company’s manufacturing process is arguably the most significant aspect of its current plans.